Koukyosyumei/AIJack/README.md

 - GAN Attack (client-side model inversion attack against federated learning)

-The malicious client might be able to reconstruct the private training data of other clients with GAN Attack.

 ```Python
 # Hitaj, Briland, Giuseppe Ateniese, and Fernando Perez-Cruz.
 "Deep models under the GAN: information leakage from collaborative deep learning."
 Proceedings of the # 2017 ACM SIGSAC Conference on Computer and Communications Security.
 2017.
 from aijack.attack import GANAttackManager